Rockies vs. Padres Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Juan Soto, Charlie Blackmon and others in the San Diego Padres-Colorado Rockies matchup at Coors Field on Friday at 8:40 PM ET.
+Those looking to place a player prop bet can find odds for Juan Soto, Charlie Blackmon and others in the San Diego Padres-Colorado Rockies matchup at Coors Field on Saturday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!